 Earlier, on 21 Apr 1947 Princess Elizabeth declared her lifelong commitment to serve the nation and added; “God help me to make good my vow, and God bless all of you who are willing to share in it.”

 The Thanksgiving Service quoted Ps 122, Ps 105:1-8 and 1Ch 16:8-15,31-34, notably omitting 1Ch 16:16-22.

 Ps 122 began the service, the same as began the coronation service in 1953.

-These quotations included two of the only three biblical references to “a thousand generations”, indicating the longevity of the biblical Millennium.
+The other quotations above include two of the only three biblical references to “a thousand generations”, indicating the longevity of the biblical Millennium.